zainrazabangash/exam-schedule-genetic-algorithm/README.md

 The program creates a schedule with 23 exams across 5 days.
 Each exam has its own classroom and teacher.
 No conflicts between students or teachers.

+## Note

+One soft constraint (faculty meeting breaks) is implemented in a simplified form and will be fully developed in future versions.

 **Developer:** Muhammad Zain Raza, student of BS AI at FAST NUCES Islamabad